-Six Of The Best Horror Movies From The 80s That Are Often Forgotten
+Six Of The Best Horror Movies From The ’80s That Are Often Forgotten

 The Burning (1981)

 A summer-camp caretaker is badly burned after a prank goes awry.
-Years later the former caretaker returns to the summer camp armed with hedge clippers to wreak vengeance on those who caused his disfigurement—this is what Friday the 13th should have been.
+Years later the former caretaker returns to the summer camp armed with hedge clippers to wreak vengeance on those who caused his disfigurement — this is what Friday the 13th should have been.

 Dead & Buried (1981)